mastodon/documentation/Using-Mastodon/FAQ.md

 #### What is a Mastodon?

 A prehistoric animal, predecessor of the mammoth.
+Essentially a fluffy elephant.
 Goes "toot."

 #### Why the name Mastodon?

-There's a progressive metal band with the same name that I'm a fan of that brought the animal to my attention.
-I thought it's a pretty cool name/animal.
+It's pretty metal.
+(There's a progressive metal band with the same name)

 #### What is a “federation”?
-It’s a group of mastodon servers that share toots with each other.
+It’s a group of Mastodon servers whose users can talk to each other seamlessly.

 #### What is an “instance”?
 It’s a server that you can have an account on.
 Each has its own policies, because they can be run by anyone!